 |service||the RPC service name for gRPC|

-To disable some of the above tags, you can use the systemTags option.
-Keep in mind that some data collectors (e.g. cloud) may require certain tags.
-You can also enable some additional system tags if you need them:
+To disable some of the preceding tags, use the systemTags option.
+Note that some data collectors, for example cloud runs, may require certain tags.

 |vu||the ID of the virtual user that executed the request|